Curriculum Vitae

 • Bhattacharya A, Tang L, Li Y, Geng F, Paonessa J, Chen S C, Wong M, Zhang Y. Bladder cancer inhibition by allyl isothiocyanate.
 Proc.
 Am.
 Assoc.
 Cancer Res., Frontiers in Cancer prevention Research, 2009.

 • Bhattacharya A, Tóth K, Sen A, Seshadri M, Cao S, Durrani FA, Faber E, Repasky E, Rustum Y M. Inhibition of colon cancer growth by methylselenocysteine – induced angiogenic chemomodulation is influenced by histological characteristics of the tumor.
-Clinical Colorectal Cancer 8(3), 155-162, 2009 – Article Link
+Clinical Colorectal Cancer 8(3), 155-162, 2009.
+Link to Article

 • Bhattacharya A. A model of health and disease in homeopathy.
 The American Homeopath 14, 138-142, 2008.

 • Bhattacharya A, Tóth K, Durrani FA, Cao S, Slocum HK, Chintala S, Rustum Y M. Hypoxia Specific Drug Tirapazamine Does Not Abrogate Hypoxic Tumor Cells in Combination Therapy with Irinotecan and Methylselenocysteine in Well-Differentiated Human Head and Neck Squamous Cell Carcinoma A253 Xenografts.
-Neoplasia 10 (8), 857-865, 2008 – Article Link
+Neoplasia 10 (8), 857-865, 2008.
+Link to Article

 • Bhattacharya A, Seshadri M, Oven S D, Tóth K, Vaughan M, Rustum Y.M.
 Tumor vascular maturation and improved drug delivery by organoselenium compound methylselenocysteine.
-Clinical Cancer Research 14(12), 3926-3932, 2008. – Article Link
+Clinical Cancer Research 14(12), 3926-3932, 2008.
+Link to Article

 • Cao S, Durrani FA, Bhattacharya A, Yu Y, Rustum YM.
 Enhanced irinotecan toxicity in UDPGT deficient rats: Role of UDPGT1A in irinotecan detoxification.
 Proc.
 Am.
 Assoc.
 Cancer Res., 2008.